LERCAutomation/DataSelector-ArcPro-UserGuide/recorder/recorder.rst

 Tool components
 ---------------

-There are three component parts to the Data Selector tool that work together to automate the process described above:
+There are four component parts to the Data Selector tool that work together to automate the process described above:

 1. Spatial data held in a SQL Server database (a stored procedure for its extraction is also required).
 #.
+A tool XML configuration file that specifies how if the user can choose a user XML profile.
-An XML configuration file that specifies how the tool is set up and how data will be saved by default.
+#.
+One or more user XML profiles that specifies how the tool is set up and how data will be saved by default.
 #.
 The Data Selector tool ArcGIS Pro add-in.

 .. raw:: latex